Current portfolio

 Overview

-Biomethane from AD is a ready-to-use and commercially-viable solution for hard to decarbonise industrial sectors.
+Biomethane from AD is a ready-to-use and commercially viable solution for hard to decarbonise industrial sectors.
 It does not require any upgrade to the existing UK gas infrastructure.
 Energy produced by AD plants is carbon neutral, as the CO2 released during the process matches the CO2 absorbed from the atmosphere by the feedstock.

 Future Biogas promotes a regenerative farming approach, sustainably integrating feedstock from energy crops into agricultural systems.
 The circular process of returning digestate back to land can help replenish soil nutrients and carbon and displaces demand for carbon intensive artificial fertilisers.